technochicken/Atmel328p_MPLAB_Libarys/README.md

 - **Header Files (`.h`):**
   - `i2c_lcd_1602.h`: Functions for controlling the I2C 1602 LCD.
   - `max6675.h`: Functions for reading temperature data from the MAX6675 sensor.
-  - `dog_spi_display.h`: Functions for controlling the DOG SPI Display.
+  - `EA-DOGS164W-A.h`: Functions for controlling the DOG SPI Display.

 - **Source Files (`.c`):**
   - `i2c_lcd_1602.c`: Implementation of I2C LCD functions.
   - `max6675.c`: Implementation of MAX6675 communication and data reading.
-  - `dog_spi_display.c`: Implementation of DOG SPI Display functions.
+  - `EA-DOGS164W-A.c`: Implementation of DOG SPI Display functions.

 Include all these files in the corresponding **header** and **source** sections of your MPLAB X project.